sylvaticus/MITx_6.86x/Unit 05 - Reinforcement Learning/Unit 05 - Reinforcement Learning.md

 $\displaystyle \pi^* (s) = argmax_a Q^* (s,a) = argmax_a \sum_{s'} T(s, a, s') ( R(s, a, s') + \gamma V^* (s'))$

+And pretty much what this algorithm is doing, it is propagating information from these reward states to the rest of the board.

 #### Convergence